PCard Pointer #1: Development Foundation Purchases

 This isn’t as hard as it may look.
 All of this information can be contained in one sentence.
-For example: “Hotel charge for Pat Carson, who attended the National PCards on Campus Conference in Savannah, GA, Feb.
+For example: “Hotel charge for Michelle Finch, who attended the National PCards on Campus Conference in Savannah, GA, Feb.
 18-22, 2006, T-978.”

 When using your PCard to make a purchase via telephone, the internet, or mail order, remember to ask the merchant to include your name, the word “Visa,” and our complete delivery address (including your building name and room number) on the label.
 Without this information, staff in the Receiving Department will not know where to deliver your package and its delivery may be delayed.